 Description

-From the author of The Pearl of Penang, this sweeping, epic story, is the first in a series of three novels which explore how war - and its aftermath - dramatically changes lives.
+This sweeping epic story is the first in a series of three novels which explore how war - and its aftermath - dramatically changes lives.
+Perfect for fans of Kristin Hannah, Rhys Bowen and Fiona Valpy.

 Tag This Book